a-schneider-fmi/balloon-operator/README.md

 * options in section `geofence`: in order to filter erroneous position messages during life forecast, a circular geofence can be lain around the launch position.
     * `radius`: radius of the circle around the launch point in km

+Passwords should be saved encrypted in the system keyring.
+To store them there, use the script `credentials.py`, see description above.

 ### Balloon parameter TSV file